Baked Turkey Meatballs

 About these baked turkey meatballs

-I love the hands off approach of baked meatballs.
-Once they’re in the oven, there’s no need to flip, turn, or fuss with them at all.
-No added oil is necessary which makes them better for you.
-No messy stove either.
+A hands off approach.
+Once these meatballs are in the oven, you don’t need to flip, turn, or fuss with them at all.
+No oil to fry them is necessary which makes them better for you.
+There’s no messy stove to clean up either.

 What You’ll Need